14 December 2018, Charlie Alice Raya, extended on 30 April 2022

-A person who has suffered from a stroke or from a depression can do with a lot of positive stimuli, be it sitting in the sun and smelling the freshly baked bread, or rolling into an artist’s studio with a wheelchair and watching a new piece of art emerge and maybe even add a splash.
+A person who has suffered from a stroke, or a person who is dealing with a depression, can do with a lot of positive stimuli, be it sitting in the sun and smelling the freshly baked bread, or rolling into an artist’s studio with a wheelchair and watching a new piece of art emerge, and maybe even adding a splash.

 And then there is the idea of The Senses Garden …